munawarb/Three-D-Velocity/README.md

 ##### Dependencies
 TDV relies on XAudio2 for some of its sound rendering.
 If you don't have XAudio2 installed, you'll get a semi-cryptic message at startup with the word "xaudio2" in it.
 If this happens, download and run the [Microsoft DirectX Web Installer](https://www.microsoft.com/en-us/download/details.aspx?id=35).

 Also, make sure to delete your previous configuration of TDV if you've ever had TDV on your computer, or this version might not work.
-You can find TDV config files in %APPDATA%\BPCPrograms
+You can find TDV config files in tdv_root/data, as of version 2.20.

 If you find any bugs or have any suggestions, please post them on the [Issues Page.](https://github.com/munawarb/Three-D-Velocity/issues)